Haroldinho/Haroldinho.github.io/_posts/2025-09-07-swing_value_investing_updated_plan.md

 ---
 title: Swing Trading and Value Investing Adjusted Learning Plan
 date: 2025-09-07
-description: This article was the result of a long conversation with ChatGPT prompt to teach myself how to invest
+description: This article tracks my progression into teaching myself how to invest.
+It is more direct and less formal than the previous plan.
 toc: true
 comments: true
 categories: [Finance, Money, Investment, Learning with AI]